xpnt0/xpnt0.github.io/_posts/2024-06-18-HTB-Writeup-Editorial.md

 >I hope you had as much fun reading this write up as I did writing it.
+If this writeup helped you, please feel free to go to my [`Hack The Box profile (xpnt)`](https://app.hackthebox.com/profile/1504363) and give me a respect 😁.
+Happy Hacking!!👾
-Happy Hacking!!👾 {: .prompt-tip }
+{: .prompt-tip }